General Election Day will be held on November 2, 2021. The early voting period is October 23-31, 2021.

 Accessible Absentee Ballot Application

-If you cannot affirm that you are visually impaired or otherwise disabled you must request a regular absentee ballot using the regular application or portal linked above.
+If you cannot affirm that you are visually impaired or otherwise disabled you must request a regular absentee ballot using the regular application application above.

-If you are visually impaired or otherwise have a disability such that your disability requires you to use a special accessible absentee ballot that can be read by a screen reader, you have two accessible options to request such a ballot on this page, either using the Accessible Electronic Ballot Application or Application Portal.
+If you are visually impaired or otherwise have a disability such that your disability requires you to use a special accessible absentee ballot that can be read by a screen reader, you can request such a ballot on this page, using the Accessible Electronic Ballot Application ( 125KB) or Application Portal.

 When is it due?